quovadis-btp/btp-automation/btp-context/bootstrap-context/readme.md

 Terraform has checked that the real remote objects still match the result of your most recent changes, and found no differences.
 Releasing state lock.
 This may take a few moments...
 ```
+Additionally, the tf script will create a bootstap context - dedicated